rosvid/faust-vst-qt/README.md

   work around this by opening the corresponding GUIs before starting playback.

 - The plugins won't work directly in Ardour at present (Ardour will hang if you try this).
-However, you can work around this by running them inside falkTX's [Carla plugin](https://github.com/falkTX/Carla) instead.
-(Make sure that you use Carla LV2 rather than Carla VST in Ardour; we found that the latter causes crashes when loading the Faust VST plugins inside Carla.)
+However, we've had some success running them inside the LV2 version of falkTX's [Carla plugin](https://github.com/falkTX/Carla) instead.

 - Plugin windows have the wrong size and come up without scroll bars when they are opened for the first time in Qtractor.
 You can work around this by just